 Consequences for Cutting

-- The student will receive NO CREDIT for work done that day in the class(es) he or she missed.
+- The student will receive NO CREDIT for work done that day in the class(es) they missed.
 Any other academic penalty must be described in the class’s course standards.

 - The student will not be able to participate in that day’s athletics or in other co-curricular activities that have manageable attendance.